TokenHunterZoro/app/README.md

 ## TODO

+1. Fetch videos by hashtag too
-1. AI filtering with Captions and comments
+2. AI filtering with Captions and comments
-2. Get all Pumpfun coins from Bitquery.
+3. Get all Pumpfun coins from Bitquery.
-3. Get last 24 hour coins from Bitquery
+4. Get last 24 hour coins from Bitquery
-4. Try pattern matching the last 24 hour crypto with scraped data
+5. Try pattern matching the last 24 hour crypto with scraped data
-5. Display in the UI.
+6. Display in the UI.
-6. Analyze running time, can be faster?
+7. Analyze running time, can be faster?

 ## DONE